LTLA/BiocWorkflow2015/converted/workflow.md

 ## colData names(4): bam.files totals ext param
 ```

-For this analysis, a window size of 150 bp is used.
+To analyze H3K9ac data, a window size of 150 bp is used here.
-This corresponds roughly to the length of the DNA in a nucleosome [@humburg2011chipseqr], which is the smallest relevant unit for histone mark enrichment.
+This corresponds roughly to the length of the DNA in a nucleosome [@humburg2011chipseqr], which is the smallest relevant unit for studying histone mark enrichment.
 The spacing between windows is set to the default of 50 bp, i.e., adjacent window starts are 50 bp apart.
-Windows with very low counts are removed by default to reduce memory use.
+By default, windows with very low counts are removed to reduce memory use.

 ## Filtering windows by abundance